A Great Choice: Irvine Valley College

 The Transfer Advantage

 It is easier for a community college student to transfer to a University of California or California State University campus than it is for a student applying directly out of high school.
 The grade point eligibility index is lower, and community college students are given priority for admission.
 It is also much less expensive to fulfill general education and lower-division major requirements at the community college.
 Community college students are typically very successful after transfer.
-Currently, IVC's transfer rate is #1 among all Orange County community colleges; we are #2 in the state.
+Currently, IVC's transfer rate is #1 among all California community colleges.
 Another bonus is that IVC has transfer agreements and/or Transfer Admission Guarantees (TAGs) with UC and CSU campuses.
 The IVC Transfer Center also hosts visits from college representatives throughout the year.
 Typically, over 50 four-year universities participate in the annual IVC Transfer Fair.

 back to top